 Transitions Work Sites

 Work Based Learning gives students opportunities to obtain unpaid work experience, facilitate job training, and maximize student potential for competitive employment.
-During the 2018-2019 school year, Visions has approximately 50 students participating in on the job training at the following ten worksites.
+During the 2023-2024 school year, Visions has approximately 45 students participating in on-the job training at the following eleven worksites.

 - Busch's Market